 Filing a lawsuit against your employer for

 wrongful termination is often stressful and complicated.
-At The Law Office of George P. Escobedo
+At The Law Offices of George P. Escobedo

 & Associates, PLLC, we are dedicated to helping clients navigate the

 legal system as they seek the compensation they deserve.
 If you were wrongfully

 terminated because you filed for workers’ compensation, our team

 can investigate your employment records and represent you in court.